AlphaFold on Notos

 Running the command above with the

-data preset would look like this:python3 docker/run_docker.py \ --fasta_paths=T1050.fasta \ --max_template_date=2020-05-14 \ --model_preset=monomer \ --db_preset=reduced_dbs \ --data_dir=$DOWNLOAD_DIR
+monomermodel preset and thereduced_dbsdata preset would look like this:python3 docker/run_docker.py \ --fasta_paths=T1050.fasta \ --max_template_date=2020-05-14 \ --model_preset=monomer \ --db_preset=reduced_dbs \ --data_dir=$DOWNLOAD_DIRThe

-on notos for alphafold is/mnt/beegfs/alphafold/databases
+$DOWNLOAD_DIRon notos for alphafold is/mnt/beegfs/alphafold/databases -

 Running AlphaFold-Multimer